 Yes.
-While experience of designing and / or building a show garden is beneficial, we are keen to encourage new talent and do not require Chelsea experience in some garden categories.
-Every design goes before the RHS selection panel who are likely to favour those who have exhibited at one of the other RHS shows like RHS Flower Show Tatton Park or RHS Hampton Court Palace Garden Festival.
-So, you have more chance of being accepted if you have designed a garden at one of the other RHS shows.
-However, please do not let this prevent you from applying - the category 'All About Plants' is designed to encourage interesting and creative talent and we are keen to hear from all interested designers.
+While experience of designing and / or building a show garden is beneficial, we are keen to encourage new talent and do not require Chelsea experience in some of our funding categories.
+Every design that PGB commits to funding then goes before the RHS selection panel, who is likely to favour those who have exhibited at one of the other RHS shows like RHS Hampton Court Palace Garden Festival or RHS Flower Show Tatton Park..
+So, for Show Garden applications, you have a better chance of being accepted if you have designed a garden at one of the other RHS shows.
+However, please do not let this prevent you from applying - the category 'All About Plants' is designed to encourage new creative talent and we are keen to hear from all interested designers.

 Yes.
 We are keen to cast our net as wide as possible and welcome applications from botanic gardens, horticultural societies or any charitable horticultural institution, teamed up with a garden designer and specialist nurseries.
 Please express your interest and we can tell you more.

 Yes.
 Please get in touch.
 We are excited about bringing together designers from other disciplines to either curate or collaborate with exhibits or become one of our mentoring team.